Below are the answers to some of the most frequently asked questions (FAQs) that we receive about our training.

 Yes.
 Participants get certificates of attendance if they attend the whole course.
 Arriving late or leaving early probably means you don't get a certificate.
 These need to be kept safely as evidence of your continuing professional development.
 We are not able to issue duplicates.

 Are refreshments provided?

-We provide coffee and tea on arrival and halfway through a half day event and in the afternoon for a whole day event.
+We provide coffee and tea on arrival and halfway through a half day event.
 We regret that we are no longer able to provide lunch on our courses so you may wish to bring something with you.
 Our venues are chosen to try to make sure that lunch can be purchased nearby and trainers are asked to allow an hour for the lunch break to facilitate this.

 How is it best to contact us?